 Are there any examples of past topics that have been approved by the committee?

 Please see this table of APPROVED TOPICS for examples of topics that have been approved.
-The table will be updated as topics are approved.

 Can I choose a topic similar to that chosen in prior years?
 What if two students in a given year choose the same topic?